HDFGroup/vol-cache/doc/DESIGN.md

    - growable [true/false] whether we allow the size to grow or not.
 * We take account of each access to the cache.
   - We document the following events: creation event, write / read events
-  - The data eviction for the temporal cache is based on the access info according to certain algorithm to be specified
+  - The data eviction for the temporal cache is based on the access info according to certain algorithm to be specified.
+We currently support LRU, LFU, and FIFO which could be specified through ```HDF5_CACHE_REPLACEMENT```.
   - Once the data has been evicted from the node-local storage, the application has to go to the parallel file system to get the data.

 ### Public APIs